NoorChasib/Fullstack-Template/README.md

 To fully set up the project, it is HIGHLY recommended you follow the detailed step-by-step guide available in the [Project Wiki](https://github.com/NoorChasib/Fullstack-Template/wiki).
 The Wiki includes comprehensive instructions on:

 - Setting up a VPS
+- Setting up a domain for the VPS
 - Setting the project up locally
 - Setting the project up on Github
-- Setting up a domain for the VPS
+- Setting the project up on the VPS
+- Finalizing deployment of the project

 For a quick start, follow these steps: